William G. Harrison House

 The William G. Harrison House is a historic residence in Nashville, Georgia.
 It is also known as the Eulalie Taylor House and is located at 313 South Bartow Street.
 It was built in 1904 and is a one-story frame Queen Anne-style house with Folk Victorian details.

+Description and historic physical appearance

 It was added to the National Register of Historic Places on January 30, 1995.
 It was deemed architecturally significant "as a good and exceptionally intact example of a Queen Anne-type cottage with Folk Victorian detailing built at the turn of the [20th] century".
 Features consistent with the Queen Anne cottage style are: